WeiShaoD/neuroimage-menu/docs/source/FSL/FSL_automation.rst

   echo "job is done"

-After everyhing is seted, type ``bash prepro_model.sh`` to run the script and take a break, Have fun!
+After everything is set, type ``bash prepro_model.sh`` to run the script and take a break, it is time for another episode from Friends.

 .. image:: FSL_bash_script.png

-The script will loop over all of the 16 subjects in the BART dataset and do the preprocessing and statistical modelling for each run.
+The script will loop over all of the 16 subjects in the BART dataset and do the preprocessing, statistical model and 1st level analysis for each run.
 The time should take around 1-2 hours.
-Be sure to do quality checks for each subject just as you did before..
+Be sure to do quality checks for each subject after this has been done.